GabeHospelhorn/governing-continuity-ai-brief/README.md

-# governing-continuity-ai-brief
-Governance brief on continuity as a boundary condition in AI systems

 # Governing Continuity in AI Systems — Governance Brief (v1.0)

 This repository hosts a short governance brief that isolates a structural failure mode observed across AI systems: continuity becoming implicitly trusted across time, context, and authority.